 Rev. Kevin W. Wildes, S.J., Chairman

 Rev. Wildes is the current president of Loyola University.
+He was nominated by Tulane University.
 He has been a member of the Commission since September 2011.

 Joseph S. Clark

 Mr. Clark is the employee-nominated member of the Commission.
-He retired after 40 years with the City of New Orleans.
-He is currently working part-time for the New Orleans Public Library.
 He has been a member of the Commission since September 2011.

 Equal Employment Opportunity